xmos/lib_gpio/README.rst

 :scope: General Use
 :description: GPIO abstraction for multibit ports
 :category: General Purpose
-:keywords: GPIO, multibit, ports
+:keywords: GPIO, ports
 :devices: xcore-200, xcore.ai

 *******
 Summary
 *******

-The XMOS GPIO library allows accessing xcore ports as low-speed GPIO.
+`lib_gpio` allows accessing `xcore` ports as low-speed GPIO.

 Although xcore ports can be directly accessed via the xC programming language this library allows more flexible usage.
 In particular, it allows splitting a multi-pin output/input port to be able to use the individual pins independently.
-It also allows accessing ports across separate XMOS tiles or separate XMOS chips.
+It also allows accessing ports across separate `xcore` tiles or separate `xcore` devices.

 ********
 Features
 ********

-* Abstract interface to GPIO functionality of XMOS ports
+* Abstract interface to GPIO functionality of `xcore` ports
 * Allow control of individual bits of multi-bit ports
 * Allow access to ports across tiles